-I am a Herman H. Goldstine Memorial Postdoctoral Fellow and a member of the Center for Computational and Statistical Learning at the Thomas J. Watson Research Center of International Business Machines Corporation (IBM), Yorktown Heights, NY.
+I am a Herman H. Goldstine Memorial Postdoctoral Fellow and a member of the Center for Computational and Statistical Learning at Thomas J. Watson Research Center of International Business Machines Corporation (IBM), Yorktown Heights, NY.

 I received my PhD (Fall 2018) and M.Sc (2016) in Computer Science and Engineering from the University of Minnesota, Twin Cities, USA.
 My dissertation is titled "Domain decomposition algorithms for the solution of sparse symmetric generalized eigenvalue problems" and was carried under the supervision of Prof. Yousef Saad.
 Prior to that, I obtained my M.Sc (2014) and M.Eng (2011) in Computer Engineering from the University of Patras, Greece.